 Common Problems with Searching

-Systematic reviews can only contain resources and references that have been published.
-However, as any writer of reviews knows, searching for the latest research on a topic can be problematic.
-We need to be aware of what we aren't seeing as well as what we are seeing.
+Systematic reviews can only contain published resources and references.
+However, as any review writer knows, searching for the latest research on a topic can be problematic.
+We need to be aware of what we are not seeing and what we are seeing.
 How do you know you are getting the latest and greatest information?
-Or perhaps you are running into duplicate publications (the same data being re-hashed over and over in different sources).
-The biggest problem you will likely face when searching however, is that there may not be data, not because the data doesn't exist, but because it was never published.
-It is likely that people have asked the same questions that you are asking and maybe even evaluated it as part of a formal study, but if the results weren't novel or the intervention failed, the work may not have been published.
+Or perhaps you are running into duplicate publications (the same data being re-hashed repeatedly in different sources).
+The biggest problem you will likely face when searching is that there may not be data, not because the data doesn't exist, but because it was never published.
+People have likely asked the same questions you are asking and maybe even evaluated it as part of a formal study, but if the results weren't novel or the intervention failed, the work may not have been published.

-Studies have been conducted to determine just how many negative studies and trials go unpublished.
-The general consensus is that about one-third of biomedical and medical studies go unpublished because the results are negative.
-That is, the hypothesis was not proven and the experiment failed to be "interesting."
+Studies have been conducted to determine how many negative studies and trials go unpublished.
+The consensus is that about one-third of biomedical and medical studies go unpublished because the results are negative.
+The hypothesis was not proven, and the experiment failed to be "interesting."
 When it comes to drug trials, the estimate of unpublished negative studies is higher; as many as 50% may go unpublished.
 This makes performing a systematic review even more vital in gathering relevant and valid evidence.
-We need to be aware that there is often a positive bias to literature searches; which is to say that it is more likely that you will find an article showing a positive outcome with an intervention than a negative or insignificant outcome.
+We need to be aware that there is often a positive bias to literature searches, which is to say that it is more likely that you will find an article showing a positive outcome with an intervention than a negative or insignificant outcome.
 One just needs to be aware of this fact when assessing the information.